 - Onion – you can use leek if you prefer a more subtle flavor

-- Mushrooms - you can use any type, including button, cremini, or even shiitake.
-I do not recommend portobello because they make a lot of juice which isn't needed in this recipe.
+- Mushrooms – you can use any type, including button, cremini, or shiitake.
+I do not recommend Portobello because they make a lot of juice that this recipe doesn’t need.

-- Butter - I used unsalted, but salted is okay, too, if you adjust the added salt.
+- Butter – I used unsalted, but salted is okay if you adjust the added salt.
 Use vegan butter if you would like this dressing recipe to be dairy-free.

-- Chicken Broth - I used low sodium, but this is a personal preference.
+- Chicken Broth – I used low sodium, but this is my preference.
 You can also use chicken bone broth.

 - Swap out the persimmons for apples or cranberries for a flavor boost.